lammps/lammps/doc/src/compute_property_grid.rst

 This compute calculates a per-grid vector or array depending on the number of input values.
-The length of the vector or number of array rows for each processor is the number of grid points it owns.
+The length of the vector or number of array rows (distributed across all processors) is Nx * Ny * Nz.
 For access by other commands, the name of the grid produced by this command is "grid".
 The name of its data is "data".

 The (x,y,z) and (xc,yc,zc) coordinates are in distance :doc:`units
 <units>`.